Plotting rjuliabugs draws using bayesplot package

 customizing how chains are divided across these plots are available

-argument, although these settings are
+through the condition argument, although these settings are

 primarily useful when including MCMC diagnostic information.
 Further